 If you have submitted a video either alone or with your team and we have your signed consent form, you will receive a personalized certificate of participation from us.
 It will be mailed to you after the award ceremony.

 - 3.3 What happens if an individual wins a prize that is intended for multiple participants?

-If you enter the competition alone and win a group prize, you may invite two of your friends to join you.
-The travel expenses will then also be covered for your friends under 18 years of age, and for one teacher or supervisor.
+If you enter the competition alone and win a group prize, you may invite one of your friends to join you.
+The travel expenses will then also be covered for your friend and if you are under 18 years of age, for one teacher or supervisor.